Monterey, California: Climate

 Portion of the Monterey Peninsula Recreational Trail, between Monterey Harbor and the Municipal Marina.

 Monterey's climate is regulated by its proximity to the Pacific Ocean, resulting in a warm-summer Mediterranean climate (Köppen climate classification: Csb) although with temperatures resembling an oceanic climate.
 The city's average high temperatures range from 58.2 °F in December to 68.2 °F in September.
 Average annual precipitation is 17.11 in, with most occurring between October and April; little to no precipitation falls during the summer.
 There is an average of 72.1 days with measurable precipitation annually.
-Average temperatures in Monterey are similar to average temperatures found in other parts of the world with oceanic climates, including Puerto Williams, Chile, Ushuaia, Argentina, much of New Zealand, the Atlantic coast of Spain, southeastern Alaska and the western coast of Norway.
+Average temperatures in Monterey are similar to average temperatures found in other parts of the world with oceanic climates.

 Summers in Monterey are often cool and foggy.
 The cold surface waters cause even summer nights to be unusually cool for the latitude; this is in distinct contrast to the much warmer summer days and nights of the U.S. east coast.
 The extreme moderation of summer temperatures is further underlined by the fact that Monterey is geographically situated at a similar latitude within California as Death Valley—one of the hottest areas in the world.